Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 An attempt is the steps followed by the peers of a given channel when trying to establish a secure communication channel.

-An attempt is identified by:
+A new type of id called "attempt id" is introduced to identify uniquely a specific attempt in the context of a given organization.

+Identified by:
 - organization id
+- attempt id

+Immutable properties:
 - invitation token
 - greeter id
-- attempt id

 Mutable properties:
 - claimer joined: `NotSet` | `Timestamp`